brocksam/pycollo/README.rst

 Pycollo
 *******

-*Pycollo*, a combination of 'Python' and 'collocation', is a Python package for solving mutliphase optimal control problems using direct orthogonal collocation.
+*Pycollo*, a combination of 'Python' and 'collocation', is a Python package for solving multiphase optimal control problems using direct orthogonal collocation.

 Getting Started
 ===============